Search waiting | Matsusada Precision

 +400 to +1200V

 Radiation CsI (Cesium iodide) detector CsI The CsI detector is a detector that uses CsI (cesium iodide) as the scintillator part of the scintillation detector.
-It is less sensitive than detectors using NaI, but it is less tidal and easier to handle.
+It is less sensitive than detectors using NaI, but it is less deliquescent and easier to handle.
 1000 to 2000V

-Radiation Silicon drift detector SDD SDD (Silicon Drift Detector) is a radiation detector used for energy-dispersive X-ray fluorescence analysis and SEM-EDX.
+Radiation Silicon drift detector SDD The SDD (Silicon Drift Detector) is a radiation detector used for energy-dispersive X-ray fluorescence analysis and SEM-EDX.
 This detector has replaced the Si(Li) detector because it can detect with high sensitivity even with a larger element area, without reducing the energy (wavelength) resolution.
 The detector element is characterized by a pattern called a drift ring.
 100V to 300V

 Radiation Transition radiation detector TRD Transition Radiation Detectors (TRDs) are particle detectors used in high-energy particle collider experiments.
 Transition radiation, which occurs when charged particles pass through the boundary between a metal foil with a large atomic number and a gas or other substance, is detected with a proportional counter tube or wire chamber. -

 Neutron Neutron detection - There are several types of neutron detectors, including scintillation detectors, gas proportional counters, and semiconductor detectors.
-Since neutron beams have a strong visioning power and neutrons carry no electric charge, their detection is by measuring reactions due to their interaction with the nuclei of matter.
+Since neutron beams have a strong penetrating power and neutrons carry no electric charge, their detection is by measuring reactions due to their interaction with the nuclei of matter.
 Neutrons play an important role in nuclear reactions such as nuclear power generation. -

 Radiation Si detector, Si(Li) detector - Silicon detectors primarily refer to solid-state detectors.
 Note, however, that in a broad sense, a detector made of silicon semiconductor material may be called a silicon detector.
 The term silicon detector is also used as a comparison with germanium detectors, mainly in radiation detectors.
 For solid-state detectors, see the SSD section.
 300V to 600V